 A set of UE specific channel bandwidth and location configurations for different subcarrier spacings (numerologies).
 Defined in relation to Point A. The UE uses the configuration provided in this field only for the purpose of channel bandwidth and location determination.
 If absent, UE uses the configuration indicated in scs-SpecificCarrierList in UplinkConfigCommon / UplinkConfigCommonSIB.
 Network only configures channel bandwidth that corresponds to the channel bandwidth values defined in TS 38.101-1 [15] and TS 38.101-2 [39].

-NOTE 1: If the dedicated part of initial UL/DL BWP configuration is not present, the initial BWP can be used but with some limitations.
+NOTE 1: If the dedicated part of initial UL/DL BWP configuration is absent, the initial BWP can be used but with some limitations.
 For example, changing to another BWP requires RRCReconfiguration since DCI format 1_0 doesn't support DCI-based switching.